Testing Strategy¶

 E2E Test Tiers (Code Quality vs Data Quality)¶

-E2E tests are organized into three tiers to balance fast CI feedback with comprehensive validation:
+E2E tests are organized into two tiers to balance fast CI feedback with

 | Tier | Purpose | Episodes | Models | When | Makefile Target |